Peter Riederer

-Peter Riederer (born 21 March 1942) is a German neuroscientist with several thousands of citations and around 950 scientific writings.
+Peter Franz Riederer (born 21 March 1942) is a German neuroscientist with several thousands of citations and around 950 scientific writings.
 He has published more than 620 scientific papers in peer-reviewed scientific journals that are indexed in Medline.
 He has been author and co-author of more than 20 books relevant to the fields of neuroscience, psychiatry and neurology.